-2 Therein is a list of the core responsibilities.
-I have 3 said a lot already; time to hear your voice.
+Therein is a list of the core responsibilities.
+I have said a lot already; time to hear your voice.
 Could you give us a synopsis of the tracker's role?
-Where does 4 5 your intervention as a tracker start and what are the 10:13 various tasks that are undertaken through to the 6 7 patient's first definitive treatment?
-As the tracker, we had responsibilities for patients, 8 Α. all suspect cancer patients, should they be referred in 9 from their GP, which is a 62-day patient, or else a 10 10.14 11 31-day patient which can come in any other way, from the hospital, any other consultant, incidental findings 12 13 So, as I say, we had overall responsibility or that. for that patient from the date of referral until their 14 first definitive treatment, and that would have been 15 10:14 16 their first outpatient appointment.
-We would have been 17 trying to get that within our own time scales within 18 the pathway, the first outpatient appointment, the 19 diagnostics, and then their treatment if they were 20 confirmed cancer, and trying to get that done within 10:14 21 the target.
-22 What is the significance of the 31 and 62-day targets?
-37 Q. 23 The 62-day target is from the date of referral from the Α. 24 GP.
-They have 62 days to complete, get their first outpatient appointment, get all their diagnostics done, 10:14 25 26 go through MDM, come up with a treatment plan, meet 27 with the patient, agree with that treatment plan, and from that referral.
+Where does your intervention as a tracker start and what are the various tasks that are undertaken through to the patient's first definitive treatment?

+A. As the tracker, we had responsibilities for patients, all suspect cancer patients, should they be referred in from their GP, which is a 62-day patient, or else a 31-day patient which can come in any other way, from the hospital, any other consultant, incidental findings or that.
+So, as I say, we had overall responsibility for that patient from the date of referral until their first definitive treatment, and that would have been their first outpatient appointment.
+We would have been trying to get that within our own time scales within the pathway, the first outpatient appointment, the diagnostics, and then their treatment if they were confirmed cancer, and trying to get that done within with the patient, agree with that treatment plan, and then they have to have their first treatment by day 62 from that referral.

+22 37 Q. What is the significance of the 31 and 62-day targets?
+23 A. The 62-day target is from the date of referral from the 24 GP.
+They have 62 days to complete, get their first 25 outpatient appointment, get all their diagnostics done, 10:14 26 go through MDM, come up with a treatment plan, meet the target.